edwardmpearce/edwardmpearce.github.io/content/en/teaching/norms2d/_index.md

 +++
-title = "Miscellaneous"
-summary = "Miscellaneous educational resources"
+title = "Norms in the real plane" summary = "Unit circle drawing tool"

 date = 2019-07-11T00:00:00
-# lastmod = 2019-07-11T00:00:00
+lastmod = 2019-09-28T00:00:00

 draft = false  # Is this a draft? true/false